I've changed my logo — does my trade mark still protect it?

 - Your new logo may not be protected.
 If the updated design falls outside the scope of your existing registration, competitors could use something similar without infringing your trade mark.

 - Your old registration could become vulnerable.
-If you stop using the original version of the logo, your registration could be at risk of a non-use removal action.
+If you stop using the original version, your registration could be at risk of a non-use removal action.
 Under Australian trade mark law, a third party can apply to cancel a registration that hasn't been used for a continuous period of three years.

 In other words, you could end up in a situation where your old registration no longer protects what you're actually using, and the registration itself is at risk because you've stopped using the original.